-Ferries are a popular commute option for Istanbul workers – probably because some of them live in the European part of the city, and have to cross the Bosporus strait to get to their workplaces in the Asian part of the city, and vice versa.
+Ferries are a popular commuting option for Istanbul (3) workers – probably because some of them live in the European part of the city, and have to cross the Bosporus strait to get to their workplaces in the Asian part of the city, and vice versa.

-People from Johannesburg in South Africa often commute with minibus taxis, who pick people up along the road – people have to learn specific hand gestures that signal the driver they want to board or get off.
+People from Johannesburg (4) in South Africa often commute with minibus taxis, who pick people up along the road – people have to learn specific hand gestures that signal the driver they want to board or get off.

 Worst, unusual, and unusually long commutes

 If you commute every day, it’s easy to believe you have it worse than your colleagues who instead have to endure just a short walk to work…

-In India, 23 million passengers commute by train every day – some by hanging onto the side of the train, as there’s usually no room for everyone in the actual train.In Tokyo alone, 8 million passengers every day commute to work in overpacked trains, probably with no personal space at all.
+In India (7), 23 million passengers commute by train every day – some by hanging onto the side of the train, as there’s usually no room for everyone in the actual train.In Tokyo (8) alone, 8 million passengers every day commute to work in overpacked trains, probably with no personal space at all.

-Unusually long commutes
+Unusually long commutes from around the world…